wwalpha/aws-bedrock/chatbot-ui/README.md

 Your local instance of Chatbot UI should now be running at [http://localhost:3000](http://localhost:3000).
 Be sure to use a compatible node version (i.e. v18).

-You can view your backend GUI at [http://localhost:54323/project/default/editor](http://localhost:54323/project/default/editor).
+Ensure your backend is reachable at BACKEND_URL; authentication cookies are forwarded by the internal API routes.

 ## Hosted Quickstart